-AXA IM has adopted a global engagement policy where we seek to improve issuers' practices with a specific objective in mind.
+AXA IM Paris has adopted a global engagement policy where we seek to improve issuers' practices with a specific objective in mind., on behalf of our equity and bond holdings.
 We notably do this by exercising our voting rights as shareholders of our equity holdings.
-Our engagement practices are accompanied and strengthened by focused stakeholder engagements and open dialogues, with specific approaches taken for each asset class:
+Engagement practices are accompanied and strengthened by focused stakeholder engagements and open dialogues, with specific approaches taken for each asset class: